TritonDataCenter/node-docker-registry-client/README.md

   in layers.
 Each image has a parent, until the base layer.
 This chain forms the "history" (see `docker history <image>`), aka "ancestry" (see <https://docs.docker.com/reference/api/registry_api/#get-image-ancestry>).
+  With Docker Registry API v2 these won't be interchangeable in the registry implementation, but for compat with older Docker the separate ID for each layer remains.

 Some relevant links: